alexwlchan/alexwlchan.net/src/_drafts/two-python-functions-for-getting-cloudtrail-events.md

 Looking at the bill more closely, I realised that GetObject cost was the API call *and the external data transfer costs*.
 I was expecting to see that as a separate entry in Cost Explorer, but apparently not.

-I don't know if/when I'll be using CloudTrail again -- this particular problem now resolved, I've turned off the S3 logging -- but I have written these functions several times now, so I figured they were worth keeping for future reference.
+I don't know if/when I'll be using CloudTrail again -- this particular problem now resolved, I've turned off the S3 logging -- but I have written these functions several times now, so I'm keeping them for future reference.